zhongchen/Notes/Marketplaces.md

   1. take on additional parts of the value chain
   2. involve considerable risk
   3. can charge a higher take rate
-* Community-driven marketplaces.
-Build a community of buyers and sellers to create a differentiator.
+* Community driven marketplaces.
+Building a community of buyer and seller to create a unique differentiator.
-* Saas-enabled marketplaces.
-Offer free software to enhance buyers' existing businesses and then make them join the marketplace.
+* Sass-enabled marketplaces.
+Provide sellers with free software and then attract them to the platform.
-* Decentralized markertplaces.
-The transactions between marketplace participants are settled using the token.
-Use the token as the incentive to boostrap the marketplace.
+* Decentralized marketplaces.
+The transactions bewteen marketplace participants are settled using the token.
+Use the token as the incentive to boostrap the market.

+## Marketplace Metrics
+* Gross merchandise value
+* The total number of transactions
+* Average order value
+* Customer acquisition cost

+Supply liquidity: The percentage of listings that lead to transactions within a certain period of time.
+It servers also a proxy for the efficiency of the marketplace.
+Customer liquidity: The probability of visit leading to a transaction.